Lelant Saltings railway station: History

 A park and ride station for St Ives was initially announced in January 1977 with a cost of £174,000; £116,000 of this planned amount was for signalling equipment.
 A site at St Erth was proposed but deemed unsuitable since drivers coming from Hayle and the east would have to pass the St Ives junction to get to the station and since the railway bridge at St Erth was too narrow for pedestrians to use safely.
 Initial plans also proposed a passing loop at Porthkidney to allow for three services an hour rather than two; even at that stage, the loop was labelled "not essential" and that "British Rail would be saved a lot of money" if it were not implemented.

 The station was opened by British Rail on 27 May 1978 and had a car park for 300 vehicles.
 A return ticket to St Ives cost £0.60.
 Cornwall County Council provided £35,000 to build the car park and Penwith District Council paid £15,000 to build the platform.
-During the first summer nearly 136,000 people were carried from the station, with 3,000 cars using the car park in peak weeks.
+During the first summer nearly 136,000 people travelled on the line, with 3,000 cars using the car park in peak weeks.
 Nearly 40% of users surveyed said that they would not have visited St Ives if the park and ride was not available.

+Following the success of the scheme the previous summer, the platform at the station (as well as at St Ives) was lengthened in 1979 to provide longer trains.

 The park and ride closed in June 2019 when a new facility opened at St Erth Station.